Pac-12 Power Rankings, Week 1: WSU climbs, while UW still waits to play

 Next up: at UCLA (7:30 p.m., FOX)

-Comment: For some idea what the Utes are dealing with: The 7-day positive rate across the state is over 20 percent; and on campus, it’s even worse: a 28-percent increase.
-Within the conference footprint, Arizona is next with a statewide positive rate of 12.8 percent, per Johns Hopkins data.
+Comment: For some idea what the Utes are dealing with: The seven-day positive rate across the state is more than 20%; and on campus, it’s even worse: a 28% increase.
+Within the conference footprint, Arizona is next with a statewide positive rate of 12.8%, per Johns Hopkins data.

 6. Washington State (1-0)